lsst-dm/dmtn-057/index.rst

 If the decorators make assumptions about a task's fields, they may constrain the implementation of the task itself.
 Implementation constraints go away if measurement metadata are written directly by a task's methods, but then the task author is responsible for following all the conventions described :ref:`above<arch-metadata-structure>`, including specifying a combiner and any other auxiliary metadata keys.

-Custom task runners that call ``run`` multiple times per ``Task`` object must copy the object's metadata after each run, to keep it from getting lost.
+Custom task runners that call ``run`` multiple times per ``Task`` object must store the object's metadata after each run, to keep it from getting lost.
 (This is not a problem for ``TaskRunner``, which creates a new ``Task`` for each run.)

 If all verification-related work is done by decorators, than maintaining instrumented tasks is easy; ``Task`` code can be changed and decorators added or removed as desired.